eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 The _DDS-CXX Hello World_ example application can now be found in the helloworld\build\Releasedirectory, use the method in [Test your CXX installation](#56-test-your-cxx-installation-for-native-installation) to check if the application can run successfully.

-**Note:** If the _DDS-CXX Hello World_ applications fails, please check if the [path](#561-environnement-variable-updates) has been set up correctly.
+**Note:** If the _DDS-CXX Hello World_ application fails, please check if the [path](#561-environnement-variable-updates) has been set up correctly.

 # 7 DDS-CXX Hello World Code anatomy

-The previous chapter described the installation process who built implicitly or explicitly the C++ _Hello World!_ Example.
+The previous chapter described the installation process that built implicitly or explicitly the C++ _Hello World!_ Example.
 The key concept of DDS was introduced in Chapter 3.
-This chapter starts introducing the structural code of a simple system made by an application that publishes keyed messages and another one that subscribes and read such data.
+This chapter starts by introducing the structural code of a simple system made by an application that publishes keyed messages and another one that subscribes and reads such data.
 Each message represents a data object that is uniquely identified with a key and a payload.

 ### 7.1 Keys steps to build the Hello World! application